 - Transfer payments-rent allowance payments were above the estimate due to economic conditions.
-This additional expenditure is funded by the Department for Works and Pensions and is reflected in Government and Other Grants and Contributions. - Capital grants and statutory adjustments payments for Disabled Facilities Grants, Conversation Projects and set up costs for the back office merged service were not included in the original budget.
-The impact on the General Fund is nil, as these costs are funded from capital resources (reversed out as part of statutory adjustments). - Government grants includes additional in-year non-ringfenced revenue grants which were received during the year. - Earmarked reserve movements were below the original budget due both to lower than forecast spending, and additional transfers into reserves to support future spending.
+This additional expenditure is funded by the Department for Works and Pensions and is reflected in Government and Other Grants and Contributions. - Capital grants and statutory adjustments payments for Disabled Facilities Grants, Conservation Projects, Decent Homes, not included in the original budget.
+The impact on the General Fund is nil, as these costs are funded from capital resources (reversed out as part of statutory adjustments). - Rents Fees and charges-Partly due to the recovery of Housing benefit overpayments being much higher than initially budgeted.
+A review of accounting treatment of income items was undertaken during 2012-13 which has seen an increase under this category with a corresponding reduction in recharges.
+This includes costs recharged to Breckland District Council for shared management and Compass Point for accommodation at Priory Road. - Government grants includes additional in-year non-ringfenced revenue grants received during the year. - Earmarked reserve movements were above the original budget due both to lower than forecast spending and additional transfers into reserves to support future spending.
+This also includes the transfer of the New Homes Bonus and the Waste Incentive grant.